China Field School

-- Learn about the culture, history, business and overall lifestyle of China
+- Learn about the culture, history, business and everything about China

 - Come back with an open mind and have a better perspective on life

 An exciting day to depart to Vancouver to Hong Kong.
 A 13 hour flight but was actually quite comfortable and before we knew it we arrived.
 This was quite an extensive travel day given we had to bus right away from Hong Kong to Guangzhou.
 We arrived at the hotel late and managed to go to sleep right away as we had a big day tomorrow.
 Which of course was going to the Canton Fair.